aspatton/nd00333-capstone/README.md

 Palmer Archipelago (Antarctica) penguin data

 Data collected and made available by Dr. Kristen Gorman and the Palmer Station, Antarctica LTER, a member of the Long Term Ecological Research Network.

-### Problem Statement

-In this project we will consider a regression problem, i.e. a process where a model learns to predict a continuous value output for a given input data.
-We first apply AutoML where multiple models are trained to fit the training data.
-We then choose and save the best model, that is, the model with the best score.
-Secondly, we build a simple neural network consisting of two hidden layers.
-In particular, a keras model where we tune hyperparameters using HyperDrive.

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.